 image source: Ahrefs.com

 Answering the search intent is one sure-fire way to get people who are interested in your niche on your website.
-This increases your chances of putting targeted content in front targeted audiences who have a problem that your content or review answers.
+This increases your chances of putting targeted content in front of targeted audiences who have a problem that your content or review answers.
 This is how the process of traffic works.
-You have good helpful content that will help people solve problems, the biggest problem people who fail at this have is they can not connect problem and solution via search intent.
+You have good helpful content that will help people solve problems, The biggest problem people who fail at this have is they can not connect problems and solution via search intent.

 I’ll show you how to do more in-depth keyword research for your blog further down this guide and tell you what tools to use to get the data on each topic.